XanaDublaKublaConch/pysdtoken/README.md

 # get_current_token() needs the token service handle
 # the function returns a tuple of the passcode, tokencode, and time left
 # I may change the Token object to inherit SDProcess so it has the handle

+# For pinless tokens, returned passcode and tokencode will be identical
 pc, tc, tl = my_token.get_current_code(sd)

+# For tokens that require a pin before getting the code
+# pin = '1234'  # you should really prompt for the pin
+# pc, tc, tl = my_token.get_current_code(sd, pin)
 print("PassCode: {0}\nToken Code: {1}\nTime Left: {2}".format(pc, tc, tl))

 # You can also get the expiration date of the token